bunnie/iris-integration/system-specifications.md

 In some cases, it may be desireable to seal the chip after inspection to improve physical resistance to tampering.
 A low-shrinkage expoxy may be applied around the chip to accomplish this goal.
 The primary considerations for selecting any epoxy are:

-1. Reliability issues that may arise from shrinkage of the epoxy as it dries.
+1. Reliability issues that may arise from shrinkage of the epoxy as it cures.
 Note that standard household epoxies may shrink by as much as 5% in volume, which can apply shear stresses to solder joints.
 2. Long term reliability issues arising from mismatches in coefficient of expansion with temperature between the epoxy, silicon and circuit board.

 Epoxy formulations marketed for the underfill of CSP/BGA are ideal candidates, as well as epoxies marketed for the potting of electronics.
 These formulations have a viscosity, shrinkage and thermal expansions coefficient designed to match applications in electronics.